SAP knowledge transfer

 In some projects, the client company (not the vendor) does not provide enough resources for the project, or will not commit enough of their core team member time.
 If this occurs, knowledge transfer becomes difficult.
 To achieve operational independence, a company must commit their resources to learning the system, and learning it well.

-Trying to have core client team members do an while maintaining some additional responsibilities of their other job only hurts you (the client) in the long term.
+Trying to have core client team members do an SAP project while maintaining some additional responsibilities of their other job only hurts you (the client) in the long term.
 The reason is that once you go live, things will change.
 SAP will be your new system, and the old ways of doing business will not all be supported.
 As a result, the more knowledgeable and capable your core team is, the better and more productive your business will be.

 Operational Independence Is the Key Success Criteria or Measure of SAP or ERP Knowledge Transfer